-The company's future viability is ultimately dependent on the performance of the wider trading group owned by the company's intermediate subsidiary undertaking, ABPA Holdings Limited ("ABPAH"), and group management's decisions on the flow of capital as well as the funding of losses being incurred by the company.
-ABP Jersey Ltd the company's parent undertaking has confirmed that it will continue to finance the company to enable it to meet its liabilities as they fall due.
+The company's future viability is ultimately dependent upon the performance of the wider trading group owned by the company's immediate parent undertaking, ABPA Holdings Limited ("ABPAH"), and group management's decisions on the flow of capital as well as the funding of losses being incurred by the company.
+ABPJ has confirmed that it will continue to finance the company to enable it to meet its liabilities as they fall due.